Main usage of Novae¶

 slide_name_key

-is optionnal, and is only used to show the slides names.
+is optional and is only used to show the slide's names.

-Here, on our mouse brain slides, we see a homogeneous domains proportions (which is expected, in this specific case).
+Here, on our mouse brain slides, we see homogeneous domain proportions (which is expected in this very specific case).

 novae.plot.domains_proportions(adatas, obs_key="novae_domains_15")